-Voice VLAN Cisco created is a powerful feature that allows you to separate and prioritize voice traffic from data traffic efficiently.
+Voice VLAN on Cisco is a strong feature.
+It helps you separate and prioritize voice traffic from data traffic.
 In this guide, we’ll walk you through its purpose, configuration, and how it works step by step.

 Let’s take a step back.